-Students, faculty members, administrators, staff members, or visitors to Black River Technical College are strongly encouraged to report allegations of discrimination or harassment to the Title IX Coordinator, Deputy Coordinators, or other college official.
-Contact information for the Coordinator, Deputy Coordinators and other college officials can be found in the printed Title IX Resource Guide and on the college website under Campus Security.
+Students, faculty members, administrators, staff members, or visitors to Black River Technical College are strongly encouraged to report allegations of discrimination or harassment to the Title IX Committee or appointed deputies.
 A report of sex discrimination or harassment should be made as soon as possible after the incident in order to facilitate an effective response.
 The longer a report is delayed, the more difficult it will be for the college to investigate.
+A person who raises a complaint may discuss with the Title IX Committee any situation believed to constitute sexual discrimination or harassment.
 Reports may be made by the person experiencing the discrimination or harassment or by a third party, such as a witness or someone who is told of the discrimination or harassment.

-Upon receipt of the complaint, the Title IX Coordinator will open a formal case file and the investigation will begin.
+Upon receipt of the complaint/grievance, the Title IX Committee/deputies will open a formal case file and notify the Chair of the Investigation and Hearing Board and at the appropriate time notify the respondent.
+The Title IX Committee and deputies are: